A clinical trial compares the effects of 1 treatment with another. It may involve patients, healthy people, or both.

 Will I get paid?

-Some clinical trials offer payment, which can vary from hundreds to thousands of pounds depending on what's involved and expected from you.
+Some clinical trials offer payment, which can vary depending on what's involved and expected from you.

 Some trials do not offer payment and just cover your travel expenses.